RichardOtter/Genealogy-scripts/RM/Change source for citation/ReadMe.txt

 =========================================================================DIV80==
-ChangeSrcForCitation
-Change source for citation
+Change the source for a given citation ChangeSrcForCitation

 Utility application for use with RootsMagic databases

 RootsMagic (RM) software uses a SQLite relational database as its data storage file.
-Having access to that file via third party tools is a major advantage to using RM.
+Having access to that file via third part tools is a major advantage to using RM.
+This software accesses that database directly to provide functionality not found in the RootsMagic program.

 =========================================================================DIV80==